DNTextSpotter/DNTextSpotter.github.io/README.md

-# Project Page of ShareGPT4Video
+# Project Page of DN